American historic carpentry

 The Golden Plow Tavern in York, PA, is a very unusual American building.
 It is built with corner post construction on the ground floor, half-timbered style of timber framing on the upper floor and has a less common style of wood roof shingles than typical in America.

-American historic carpentry is the historic methods with which wooden buildings were built in what is now the United States since European settlement.
-A number of methods were used to form the wooden walls and the types of structural carpentry are often defined by the wall, floor, and roof construction such as log, timber framed, balloon framed, or stacked plank.
-Some types of historic houses are called plank houses but plank house has several meanings which are discussed below.
+American historic carpentry defines the historic methods with which wooden buildings were built in North America since European settlement.
+Several methods were used to form the wooden walls, and the types of structural carpentry are often defined by the wall, floor, and roof construction such as log, timber framed, balloon framed, or stacked plank.
+Some types of historic houses are called plank houses, but plank house has several meanings which are discussed below.
 Roofs were almost always framed with wood, sometimes with timber roof trusses.
 Stone and brick buildings also have some wood framing for floors, interior walls and roofs.

 Background

-Historically building methods were passed down from a master carpenter to an apprentice verbally, through demonstration, and through work experience.
-Designs, engineering details, floor plans, methods were time tested and communicated through rules of thumb rather than scientific study and documents.
+Building methods were passed down from a master carpenter to an apprentice verbally, through demonstration, and through work experience.
+Designs, engineering details, floor plans, and methods were time tested and communicated through rules of thumb rather than scientific study and documents.
 Each region of the world has variations on traditions, tools and materials.
-The carpenters who found themselves in the New World based their work on their traditions but adapted to new materials, climate, and mix of cultures.
+The carpenters in the New World based their work on their traditions but adapted to local materials, climate, and culture.
 Immigrants to America were from all parts of the world so the history of American carpentry is very diverse and complex, but it is only four or five centuries old, a fraction of the history of many other regions.

-Notable examples of structural carpentry which were not used in America include cruck framing.

 Definitions

 Carpentry is one of the traditional trades but is not always clearly distinguished from the work of the joiner and cabinetmaker.
-In general, a carpenter historically did the heavier, rougher work of framing a building including installing the sheathing and sub-flooring and installing pre-made doors and windows.
+In general, a carpenter historically did the heavier, rough work of framing a building including installing the sheathing and sub-flooring and installing pre-made doors and windows.
 Joiners did the finer work of installing trim and paneling.

-Plank and board are not consistently defined in history.
-Sometimes these terms are used synonymously.
+Plank and board are not consistently defined in history; sometimes these terms are used synonymously.
 Board means a piece of lumber (timber) 1/2 in to 1.5 in thick and more than 4 in wide.
 Plank generally means a piece of lumber (timber) rectangular in shape and thicker than a board.